Should I Become an Executive Administrator?

 Executive administrators typically gain the majority of their experience through on-the-job training.
 Entry-level administrators can expect to perform basic clerical tasks until they prove that they can perform complex tasks that require increased responsibility.
 Training may include gaining familiarity with computer software applications, such as those used for database and project management as well attaining proficiency in spreadsheet programs.

 After proving oneself over time or furthering one's training and education, an individual may be promoted from an assistant, administrator or secretary to an executive administrator.
 Sometimes, an executive administrator may also be in a supervisory position over other clerical or reception staff.

 Step 4: Consider Obtaining Professional Certification

 Certification isn't required, but it may allow the candidate to stand out and demonstrate expertise in the field.
 Executive administrators can gain certification through organizations, such as the International Association of Administrative Professionals (IAAP).
 By meeting educational and experience requirements and successfully taking an examination, a candidate can become a Certified Administrative Professional.
 Recertification occurs every five years and requires continuing education activities.
-Joining an organization such as the IAAP can expose individuals to networking opportunities and employment assistance.
+Joining an organization such as the IAAP can expose individuals to networking opportunities, employment assistance and career advancement.